botpress/readme/docs/Learn/learn-by-doing.md

 # Cross-reference

 As you become more familiar with Botpress, you may have ideas or questions that aren't covered in this section.
-We recommend cross-referencing with our [Concepts]() section
+We recommend cross-referencing with the [Reference]() section to gain a better understanding of the platform.